datawire/ambassador-docs/docs/emissary/1.13/topics/running/debugging.md

 5. If something is wrong with `snapshot` or `aconf`, there is an issue with your configuration.
 If something is wrong with `ir` or `econf`, you should [open an issue on Github](https://github.com/datawire/ambassador/issues/new/choose).
 6. To find the main configuration for Envoy, run: `$AMBASSADOR_CONFIG_BASE_DIR/envoy/envoy.json`.
 7. For the bootstrap configuration, which has details about Envoy statistics, logging, and auth, run: `$AMBASSADOR_CONFIG_BASE_DIR/bootstrap-ads.json`.
-8. For further details, you can print the Envoy configuration that is generated during the Ambassador configuration.
+8. For further details, you can print the Envoy configuration that is generated during the $productName$ configuration.
 The file will be titled `envoy-N.json` where N matches the number of the `ambassador-config-N` directory number.
 Run the following command: `# cat envoy-2.json`

     The terminal will print something similar to the following: